cloudfoundry/multiapps-cli-plugin/README.md

 :rotating_light: Check whether you have a previous version installed, using the command: `cf plugins`.
 If the MtaPlugin is already installed, you need to uninstall it first and then to install the new version.
 You can uninstall the plugin using command `cf uninstall-plugin MtaPlugin`.

-# Configuration

-The plugin attempts to deduce the deploy service URL based on the CF API URL.
-In case of issues, or if you want to target a deploy service instance different from the default one, you can configure the targeted deploy service URL via the `DEPLOY_SERVICE_URL` environment variable.
+## Usage

-The MTA CF CLI Plugin supports the following commands:
+The CF MTA plugin supports the following commands:

 Command Name | Command Description
 --- | ---